achiwa912/daemonlord/README.md

     ^^^^^^^^^^|   | * Spell memu:                          |               |^^^^^^
     ^^^^^^^^^^|   |   c)ast spell v)iew list l)eave >      |               |^^^^^^

 Looks like, Ben's HP is fully restored.
-Do that again for Cam.
+Do the same for Cam.

     ^^^^^^^^^^|   |   ben's HP was fully restored.         |               |^^^^^^
     ^^^^^^^^^^|   | * Spell memu:                          |               |^^^^^^